Amanda Cerny Shows Off Insane Abs In Yellow Bandeau Top

 Amanda Cerny is taking her talents to Netflix!

-Yesterday, the popular YouTuber took to her Instagram account to let fans know that she would be starring in a small role in the upcoming Netflix film titled Rim of the World.
-To go a long with a lengthy caption expressing her excitement over her part in the film, Cerny bares it all for the camera in a stunning ensemble.
+Yesterday, the popular YouTuber took to her Instagram account to let fans know that she was cast in a small role in the upcoming Netflix film titled Rim of the World.
+To go along with a lengthy caption expressing her excitement over her part in the film, Cerny bares it all for the camera in a stunning ensemble.
 The 27-year-old looks gorgeous, wearing her long locks down and curled with a red bandana tied on her head.

 The brunette beauty wears minimal makeup, including subtle pink lipstick in the shot and shows off her taut tummy in a sexy yellow bandeau top that reads “Rim of the World.”
 Cerny completes her look with a pair of jeans and a number of bracelets worn on her right hand.
-The social media star can also been seen wearing a necklace with the name “Lucy” written on the center of it.
+The social media star can also be seen wearing a necklace with the name “Lucy” written on the center of it.
 When you click on the photo, a bunch of flame emojis surround Cerny’s body.

 Since the post went live on her account, Amanda’s 24 million-plus Instagram followers have given the image a lot of attention with over 827,000 likes in addition to 1,600-plus comments — a number that seems to be growing by the minute.
 While some fans commented on the post to let Cerny know how amazing she looks, countless others chimed in to let the reality star know that they would be tuning in to her new film.